Dante’s Immortality – Chapter 7

-“However,” Dante was shocked by the sudden change in the man’s face, even the lazy smile disappeared for the first time since he had met Edward.
+“However.”
+Dante was thoroughly surprised by the sudden change in Edwards expression, even the lazy smile disappeared for the first time since he had met Edward.
 “I would suggest you don’t underestimate the imbecile, not everyone relies on a combatant’s glove to hide their true strength.”

 He realized his error.
 All of these people were combat Classifications that had survived years of adventuring and crawling through dungeons, how could any of them just be simple idiots?

-After Edward made it quite clear that they would have a long walk the following morning, and Dante decided it would be for the best to listen to him and go to sleep, he laid down to rest on the blanket that Edward left out for him.
+After Edward made it quite clear that they would have a long walk the following morning, and he had decided it would be for the best to listen to him and go to sleep, he laid down to rest on the blanket that Edward left out for him.

-Shortly after, Edward thought it was for the best to place his makeshift sleeping bag down next to Dante and babble on for literally the entire night.
+Shortly after, Edward thought it was for the best to place his makeshift sleeping bag down next to him and talk about meaningless things for literally the entire night.

-Then, after everyone woke up, he found out that Sam and Edward had been scouting out the dungeon the previous morning, around where they had stumbled upon him.
-So, after tracking through the woods the entire day before, he was now walking back to where he started, but this time exhausted from the lack of sleep.
+Then, after everyone woke up, he found out that Sam and Edward had been scouting out the dungeon the previous morning when they had stumbled upon him.
+So, after trekking through the woods the entire day before, he was now walking back to where he started, but this time exhausted from the lack of sleep.

-So, Dante spent the entire day, half asleep, stumbling through the forest while Edward continued to speak nonsense for the entire day.
-He couldn’t fathom where the man found the energy.
-He had started the night before talking about different species of mice that were located in the surrounding forest and what they ate, then during the entire track through the forest the following day he began to discuss what manner of creatures ate them.
+So, he had spent the entire day half asleep, and stumbling through the forest while Edward continued to speak nonsense for the entirety of the journey.
+He couldn’t fathom where Edward found the energy.
+He had started talking about different species of mice and what they ate the night before.
+Then, during the entire trek through the forest the following day, he began to discuss what manner of creatures ate them.

-Dante had actually found the latter conversation to be somewhat interesting.
-After all, Edward was discussing all manner of creatures which he had never heard of before, but due to the lack of sleep he couldn’t find any interest in Edwards conversation and just wished the man would stop.
-He didn’t talk to Sam once, the man seemed visibly happy not to be Edward’s victim.
-He had never thought that he would miss the time he spent alone in Alazel.
+He had actually found the latter conversation to be somewhat interesting.
+After all, Edward was describing several creatures that he had never heard of before, but due to the lack of sleep, he couldn’t find any interest in Edwards conversation and just wished the man would stop.

-After a particularly rousing conversation on trolls with Edward; the group, which neared the dungeon, finally stopped to make camp.
-Dante didn’t wait for a tent, a fire, or even blankets.
-As soon as the men got to the designated clearing he collapsed to the floor and fell asleep.
+After a particularly rousing conversation on trolls with Edward, the group, which neared the dungeon, finally stopped to make camp.
+He didn’t wait for a tent, fire, or even blankets.
+As soon as the party got to the designated clearing to make camp, he collapsed to the floor and fell asleep.

-The next morning, he awoke to a kick to his side and Edward’s cheerful smile inches from his face.
-The man was bent over him examining his eyes.
-“Rise and shine, I know you need your beauty rest, but if you don’t get up we are going to leave without you.”
+The next morning, Dante awoke to a kick to his side and Edward’s cheerful smile inches from his face as he inspected his red eyes closely.
+“Rise and shine.
+I know you need your beauty rest, but if you don’t get up, we are going to leave without you.”

-He was about to curse the man, but looking around and seeing everyone else in their small party up and ready to go, he realized he had overslept.
-He quickly got up and joined them, his lack of belongings meant that he was immediately ready to go.
+He was about to curse Edward for waking him up, but after looking around and seeing everyone else in their small party up and ready to go, he realized he had overslept.
+Dante quickly got up and joined them, his lack of belongings allowed him to be immediately ready.